- Medicare is a federal healthcare program, so moving from one state to another will not affect your basic benefits from original Medicare.

 - the rates in your new area of residence

-You move outside your current plan’s service area
+If you move outside your current plan’s service area

 If you move out of your current Medicare Advantage plan’s service area, you can switch to a new plan in the month before or within 2 months after you move.